ORead15/2DM-Anticounterfeiting/README.md

 * The layer number (N) is estimated using the peak-to-peak distance.
 * The fitted spectra is saved for each .txt file.
 * A .csv file is output with the spectrum name, peak-to-peak difference, layer number and R^2 for all fitted spectra.

+References:
+(1) The code for Zernike Moments was adapted from an article by unknown author. https://cvexplained.wordpress.com/2020/07/21/10-5-zernike-moments/
+(2) The code for the function to remove cosmic rays from Raman spectra  was adapted from an article by Nicolas Coca. https://towardsdatascience.com/removing-spikes-from-raman-spectra-8a9fdda0ac22